 When it comes to contact centers, they are always a blink away from a change–a change that might occur due to a shift in technology or customer needs.
 These changes can significantly impact the overall functioning of the contact centers.

-Through this article, let’s understand the trends that might shape the future of contact centers.
+Through this article, let’s understand the future trends that might shape the future of contact centers.
 How will contact centers look like half a decade later?
 Keep reading for our point of view.

 Are contact centers going away in 2027?

 To keep it short, No!
-Instead, more businesses will jump on the wagon to establish their contact centers instead of relying on outsourced organizations.
+Instead, more businesses will jump on the wagon to establish their contact centers in future instead of relying on outsourced organizations.
 With that said, it is essential to know that the contact center we know today might seem different in the future.
 While some of these revolutionary changes, we already see contact centers undergoing a positive transformation.

 1. Customer Service will be the Key Differentiator.